If, Else If, Else

 If Statement

-statement is used to execute a block of code only if a specified condition is true.
+The if statement is used to execute a block of code only if a specified condition is true.

 The example above shows a basic if statement that: